veeto

 Summary

-For public works contracts above specified thresholds, the bill mandates competitive bidding procedures, including public notices and performance bonds.
-Exceptions allow direct agency personnel to perform environmental preservation, maintenance, and emergency work.
-The legislation also authorizes the agency to contract with state or local law enforcement to enforce its regulations and ordinances.
+For public works contracts above specified thresholds, the agency must follow competitive bidding procedures, including public notices and performance bonds.
+The legislation authorizes partnerships with state and local law enforcement agencies to enforce trail regulations and ordinances.
+While designating the agency as a state subdivision, the bill explicitly shields the state from liability for the agency's contracts and obligations.

 Key Dates